 There will be a minor temporary increase in traffic during the construction phase and increased operational traffic.
-However, these effects are considered to be negligible with regard to European sites due to the distances observed and indirect hydrological connectivity identified.
-The closest stream to the proposed development is Griffeen River, approximately 170m from the proposed development.
-This is a tributary to the River Liffey which enters Dublin bay more than 15km downstream.
-There is substantial dilution potential introduced by this pathway for the ecological processes of Dublin bay.
+However, these effects are considered to be negligible with regard to European sites due to the distances observed and indirect hydrological connectivity identified (detailed above).
 In addition to this the surface water drainage will be managed in accordance with the Greater Dublin Strategic Drainage Strategy (GDSDS) with attenuation in soft areas where possible (as per the South Dublin County Development Plan.
 Therefore, these effects are determined to be negligible.